 Latest Issue of Conjunctions Gathers Leading Contemporary Writers and Poets for a Conversation on Death

 ANNANDALE-ON-HUDSON, N.Y.—Traveling on a train together last year, two longtime friends, Conjuctions founder and editor Bradford Morrow and writer David Shields, found themselves talking about death—not their own mortality, but the difficulty of addressing and wrapping words around the concept of death.
 As their discussion continued, they decided to ask 40 or so fellow writers to join their conversation and to write from whatever vantage they chose.
-Morrow and Shields approached a wide range of novelists, poets, and essayists with the simple yet demanding invitation: How do you face death?he latest issue of Conjunctions—the literary magazine published by Bard College.
-Conjunctions:51, The Death Issue, edited by Morrow and Shields, includes work from Tom Robbins, Joyce Carol Oates, John Ashbery, Mary Gordon, Jim Harrison, and many others.
+Morrow and Shields approached a wide range of novelists, poets, and essayists with the simple yet demanding invitation: How do you face death?
 What is death?
 How does death touch your life?
-The responses to those questions are gathered in t
+The responses to those questions are gathered in the latest issue of Conjunctions—the literary magazine published by Bard College.
+Conjunctions:51, The Death Issue, edited by Morrow and Shields, includes work from Tom Robbins, Joyce Carol Oates, John Ashbery, Mary Gordon, Jim Harrison, and many others.

 “Having spent many months pursuing this darkest theme, we hope that readers will find as much brilliant light in these pages as we did,” write Morrow and Shields.
 “While this gathering may center on death, it is ultimately about the existential fact of our ineffable selves, our mortal bodies, our very lives.”